Finding Differentiation in Securitized Assets

 Are there opportunities in below-investment-grade rated securitized bonds?

-The Short Duration Securitized Bond Strategy has the ability to invest up to 15% below investment grade.
-We believe that flexibility is important because ratings agencies look at securitized debt differently than corporate debt.
+We believe flexibility to invest in below investment grade bonds is important because ratings agencies look at securitized debt differently than corporate debt.

 For corporate debt, a lower rating is reflective of the agency's opinion of the issuer's ability to repay.
 For securitized products, ratings are reflective of what the expected loss of the security is and how much coverage there is.
 Since the global financial crisis, we've seen rating agencies become much more conservative—they're applying a much higher multiple for a securitized bond to get a BBB rating than they had previously, meaning they assume the bonds would have higher losses than they'd typically experience.